 As a Ross School of Business student, you’ll have the opportunity to leverage the following active initiatives:

-The Detroit Revitalization & Business Initiative (R&B) promotes Detroit’s assets and encourages students to discover, engage with and commit to the revitalization of the Motor City through exposure to professional, cultural, and community engagements.
+The Detroit Initiative at Ross (DIR) promotes Detroit’s assets and encourages students to discover, engage with and commit to the revitalization of the Motor City through exposure to professional, cultural, and community engagements.

 Engage with Detroit through U-M

 The University of Michigan empowers you to impact Detroit social services, businesses, neighborhoods, medicine and education with a number of interdisciplinary programs campus-wide.

 The Detroit Neighborhood Entrepreneurs Project (DNEP) lets students work on real business problems in Detroit’s small business community.
 DNEP +Impact Studio for Local Business offers funded internships.